Thanks for your interest in The Experiment. Our summer 2024 programs will be published in early October.

 VIRTUAL EXCHANGES

 Our virtual exchange programs connect high school students around the world using dynamic digital platforms.
-Students gain new thematic knowledge and interact with their peers through videos, chats, dynamic webinars, interactive lessons, and games.
+Students gain new thematic knowledge and interact with their peers through videos, chats, dynamic workshops, interactive lessons, and games.

 APPLICATION CHECKLIST